jweiland-net/replacer/Documentation/Example/Index.rst

       }
     }

-It also accepts the root key 10 in replacement with `current`.
-So the md5 hash of search root key will be replaced.
+We can replace the value in the search key with hash value of the search key by configuring the current property of stdWrap.
+Here is an example below.

 Code: